🦺

 In parallel, I’ve spent 25+ years as an Occupational Therapist, working across hospitals, rehabilitation centers, and home settings, with a focus on neurology, geriatrics, and complex care.
 That blend of clinical experience and real-world remodeling led me to found Adaptable Abodes.

-Today, as a CAPS Certified Aging in Place Specialist, I help older adults, people with disabilities, and families create safer, more functional, and future-ready homes by translating health and mobility needs into clear design priorities and workable modification plans, and by collaborating with home access contractors, architects, and care teams to support projects from concept through completion.
+Today, I help older adults, people with disabilities, and families create safer, more functional, and future-ready homes by translating health and mobility needs into clear design priorities and workable modification plans - and by collaborating with contractors, architects, and care teams to support projects from concept through completion.

 Certifications